ORACLE-SWE: Quantifying the Contribution of Oracle Information Signals on SWE Agents: Extraction of Oracle Information

 \subsubsection{API usage}

 The oracle \textit{API Usage} signal contains all function calls modified or newly introduced in the ground-truth patch.
-For each call, we record the function name, its arguments, the approximate region where it should be used, and the corresponding function definition whenever the function is not part of the language's built-in library.
+For each call, we record the function name, its arguments, the approximate region where it should be used, and the corresponding function definition whenever the function is not part of the language's built-in library, simulating the API definitions and suggested ways of usage submitted by a code search agent.

-For extraction of API function definition, simple name matching is insufficient because many functions share identical names across different modules.
-For Python repositories, which is not strictly typed, the correct function definition is inferred through execution coverage.
-When the target API call is executed, the coverage records first the call site and then the executed lines within the invoked function, allowing us to link the call to its implementation.
+Simple name matching cannot distinguish function definitions with the same name.
+For Python repositories, which is not strictly typed, the correct function definition is inferred through execution coverage, where the invoked API definition just follows the site that calls it.
 In contrast, Golang's static typing enables us to resolve the definition through type checking, import analysis, and argument signatures.

 Figure~\ref{figure1} illustrates the pipeline used to extract oracle information related to code search.